OWASP/www-chapter-cuddalore/index.md

 ---

 ## Welcome
 Welcome to Owasp [Cuddalore](https://en.wikipedia.org/wiki/Cuddalore) chapter Homepage.
-We are located in a beautiful state of India called [Tamil Nadu](https://en.wikipedia.org/wiki/Tamil_Nadu).
-The main motive of this chapter is to enrich infosec community in our place.
+We are proud to be part of the vibrant state of [Tamil Nadu](https://en.wikipedia.org/wiki/Tamil_Nadu).
+India.
+Our mission is to strengthen and grow the Cyber security community, fostering collaboration and knowledge-sharing within Cuddalore and its neighboring regions.
+Join us as we work together to create a more secure digital environment for all.

 ## Announcement
-  Planning for something new...!
+  Those who are interested in presenting talks, please reach out to us via email!

 ---

 ### Check our Upcoming Meetup Events: